 Here’s a run-down of providers, and what you can expect from each one.

-BT: BT are big in Northern Ireland, and provide almost all of the standard home broadband services that make use of the existing phone network.
+BT broadband: BT are big in Northern Ireland, and provide almost all of the standard home broadband services that make use of the existing phone network.
 The brand also offers superfast fibre in densely populated areas, making the brand a popular choice for bigger and busier households.

 Read the BT review.

-EE: Known primarily as a mobile provider, EE offers both broadband and mobile these days.
+EE broadband: Known primarily as a mobile provider, EE offers both broadband and mobile these days.
 The provider has the widest geographical coverage compared to other mobile providers and reaches 88% of the country.
 Read the EE review.

 John Lewis Broadband: Despite the brand’s upmarket reputation, John Lewis provides some of the most affordable broadband deals, with both standard and fibre services available.
-Read the John Lewis review.
+Read the John Lewis broadband review.

-Sky: Sky broadband is available across most of Northern Ireland, with a choice of Sky Broadband Lite and Sky Broadband Unlimited.
+Sky broadband: Sky broadband is available across most of Northern Ireland, with a choice of Sky Broadband Lite and Sky Broadband Unlimited.
 Use our free postcode checker to find out exactly which Sky packages are available in your area.
 Read the Sky review.

-Virgin: If you live in an area of Northern Ireland covered by Virgin broadband, you may be able to access the very fastest home broadband packages in the whole country.
+Virgin Media broadband: If you live in an area of Northern Ireland covered by Virgin broadband, you may be able to access the very fastest home broadband packages in the whole country.
 Virgin Media fibre optic broadband is carried by the brand’s cable network and is not only reliable but incredibly speedy.
 Read the Virgin review.